upenn-acg/cis501/lab3-singlecycle/lab3-singlecycle.md

 data that should be written to the `o_dmem_towrite` output.

-For testing purposes, you need to pass several key processor-internal signals as outputs from you processor module.
+For testing purposes, you need to pass several key processor-internal signals as outputs from your processor module.
 These outputs are all declared in the `lc4_processor` module and must be connected properly for the test scripts to work.